trolsix/binhexconv/README.md

 ASCHEXTOBIN(LI,TBL)
-convert ascii string TBL to binary number LI for correct work string should has one number ending null byte ('\0'), other way, behawior is undefined
+convert ascii string TBL to binary number LI for correct work string should has one number terminating null byte ('\0'), other way, behawior is undefined

 STRASCHEXTOBIN(LI,TBL)
-find in the ascii string TBL and convert to binary number LI and return:
+find in the ascii string TBL hexdigit, and convert to binary number LI and return:
 - pointer after at the places of number or:
 - 0 , find no number